-Q: Why do I need a reservation?
+Q: Do I still need to reserve a workout?

-Q: What happens if I miss a reservation?
+Q: When should I make a reservation?

 Q: What new policies and procedures should I be aware of?

 A: Members are encouraged to bring their own water bottle, workout towel, member identification, and equipment (i.e, yoga mat, tennis racket, etc.).
 Members are still required to bring their own face covering and yoga mat.

 Reservations for workouts are no longer required.
 However, capacities for each area of the facility will still be enforced.
 If we are over our capacity limitation, the space will be closed to new walk-ups and monitored for availability every 15 minutes.
 Wait lists will be available for weight room and functional fitness.